 Alternative Character Interpretation: Did Saki really hate Yosuke?
 As the battles with shadows have shown, they are an exaggeration of the character's true self rather than their true embodiment, such as Kanji being Camp Gay, Rise being promiscuous, and Chie resenting Yukiko.
-It's possible that Saki hating Yosuke was just an exaggeration of her frustration with Junes taking business from her family's liquor store.
+It's possible that Saki hating Yosuke was just an exaggeration of her frustration with her situation (working for Junes when the department store is taking business from her family's liquor shop).

 Ass Pull: Izanami in the original game.
 Literally everything up to that point pointed to Ameno-Sagiri being the ultimate mastermind of the murders, but then, at the last possible moment, a completely new entity appears to take credit for everything, and the only bit of foreshadowing that she got was a minor event at the very beginning of the game that most players likely forgot about, along with Mr. Edogawa's story of Izanami and Izanagi, the player's initial persona, during school trip.
 Note that this does not apply in Golden, as the Hollow Forest dungeon explains more about the specific links between Marie, Izanami, and Ameno-Sagiri - specifically that they are all aspects of a greater whole.

 There are two kinds of people when it comes to Adachi: either he´s an obstructive dumbass with little to no relevance to the plot, or he's a hilarious comic relief.
 There's also him being granted a Social Link in Golden, which is a Love It or Hate It case for fans (the fact it can be ignored or defied by the ending hasn't seemed to change this stance).

 Tying in with the above, Persona 4's many, many sequels, spinoffs, and adaptations are causing it to become one giant Base Breaker of its own.
 It's perceived as having gotten to be so out-of-control that even Persona 3 fans are getting left in the dust, and many Persona 4 fans are sick of it and just want the series to move on.
 Snarky jokes by the fandom that every new game from Atlus (or anybody for that matter) is somehow related to Persona 4 abound.